g8a9/wowchemy-website/content/post/whisper-encoder/index.md

 That result wraps it up!
 Whisper has become a one-stop solution for many speech-related applications.
 I hope the posts have cleared some doubts about interpreting the model’s output and internals and will stem exciting research ideas.

 Cheers

+**Acknowledgments**

+Thanks to Marco Gaido for the patient revision.